UVADS/orientation-technical/README.md

     * confirm operation by running a few fundamental commands `\echo hello world` and `\l` and `\?` and `\q`
 10. **rewatch** Jurassic Park ([UVA Library](https://search.lib.virginia.edu/sources/uva_library/items/swank_0013371))

+### Bonus Item: Pick one from the following list and explore, share your findings with a friend:
+* ggplot
+* matplotlib
+* send an email from the command line

 ## Sessions Structure
 * All students are expected to be present for the technical orientation from 1300-1600 on Tuesday June 14.
 * All students are expected to be present for the technical orientation from 0900-1600 on Wednesday  June 15 and Thursday June 16.